promanenko/gigaspaces-sbp-jekyll/tomcat-pu.markdown

 - Auto-Scaling: Dynamic allocation and auto-scaling of Tomcat instances (hosting a web application) as well as automatically updating your load balancer through the Admin API
 - Simplified Management: Consolidated management of your web tier along with your data grid under one common administrative interface (through a web, desktop, and CLI administrative interface)
 - Fault Tolerance and Isolation: SLA enforcement through the Grid Service Manager by providing JVM-level, Machine-level, and Zone-level redundancy and failover upon deployment.
-- Low latency: Leverage colocation of Tomcat instances with space instances to avoid network roundtrips that access POJO from the data grid.
+- Low latency: Leverage colocation of Tomcat instances with space instances to avoid network round trips that access POJO from the data grid.

 # Deployment